 What is Diwali?
 And how to best celebrate?
-You'll certainly hear a lot about it if traveling through Asia in the fall.
+You'll certainly hear a lot about India's Festival of Lights if traveling through Asia in the fall.

-The festival is celebrated throughout India, however, it's especially prevalent in big cities such as Delhi, Mumbai, and Jaipur in Rajasthan.
+Diwali is celebrated throughout India, however, it's especially prevalent in bigger cities such as Delhi, Mumbai, and Jaipur in Rajasthan.
 Although the Jainism version of Diwali is celebrated on the same night as the Hindu Diwali, the reasons for celebrating are different.

 What Is Diwali?

 Diwali is an important festival in India.
 It's also one of the biggest fall festivals in Asia.
 Similar to the Lunar New Year in January or February, Diwali is celebrated with family gatherings, new clothes, special treats, and meals.
 Many consider Diwali as a fresh start.
 Devotees make offerings to Lakshmi and Ganesha with hope for upcoming wealth and prosperity.

 Fireworks shoot continuously, creating a spectacle of noise, chaos, and delight in some places.
-Cities glow with colorful lights and ghee lanterns left on throughout the night as a celebration of good over evil and the triumph of inner light over ignorance.
-Continuous firecrackers frighten both evil spirits and unsuspecting tourists.
+Cities glow with colorful lights, lanterns, string lights, and ghee lanterns.
+These are left on throughout the night as a celebration of good over evil and the triumph of inner light over ignorance.

 How to Celebrate Diwali

 Still a relatively new concept, the Diwali Festival is becoming more widely observed throughout the West.
 Many large cities in the U.S., Europe, and Australia now sponsor celebrations.
-Diwali even often overlaps with the Guy Fawkes Night (Bonfire Night) — observed on November 5 in the UK -- also celebrated with fire and fireworks.
+Occasionally, one of the days of Diwali overlaps with the Guy Fawkes Night (Bonfire Night) — observed on November 5 in the UK — giving two good reasons to celebrate with fire and fireworks.

-Diwali is a time to make peace and start anew.
+Diwali is a time to make peace, settle debts, and start anew.
 In the past, Indian and Pakistani soldiers even exchanged sweets along the disputed border.
 Diwali is also a time for reunions.
 Look up and reach out to remote family members or loved ones with whom you have lost touch.

 In 2009, President Obama was the first U.S. president to celebrate Diwali at the White House.
 San Antonio, Texas, was the first city in the U.S. to hold an official Diwali celebration.